zjwang11/IR2PW/README.md

 # libIRVSP.a
-* The library is created by IRVSP, according to the CRTs on the Bilbao Crystallographic Server (BCS).
+The library is created by IRVSP, according to the CRTs on the Bilbao Crystallographic Server (BCS). </br>
-* The library can be linked to by DFT packages, such as Quantum Espresso, VASP, Siesta, Abinit, ELK and Wien2k etc.
+The library can be linked to by DFT packages, such as Quantum Espresso, VASP, Siesta, Abinit, ELK and Wien2k etc.

+* lib_irrep_bcs.tar.gz : The IRVSP library released on 2023.x.XX.

 # ir2pw (with interface to QE, VASP)
 to compute irreducible representations with interface to plane-wave (PW) DFT packages.

-src_ir2pw_QE.tar.gz  :interface to the Quantum-Espresso package.</br>
+* src_ir2pw_QE.tar.gz  :interface to the Quantum-Espresso package.</br>
 required files: nscf_b.out and "output" directory

-src_ir2pw_VASP.tar.gz:interface to the Vienna ab-initio Simulation Package.</br>
+* src_ir2pw_VASP.tar.gz:interface to the Vienna ab-initio Simulation Package.</br>
 required files: OUTCAR and WAVECAR